 This is something Luke and his team will discuss with each new patient.
-Schroth Physical Therapy is an excellent compliment to bracing; especially with the Rigo Cheneau brace and we generally recommend if possible.
+Schroth Physical Therapy is an excellent complement to bracing; especially with the Rigo Cheneau brace and we generally recommend it if possible.

 How do I care for my brace?